Grand National Fallers

 The horses that unseated (the jockey fell off) in the Grand National are:

-This is when a horse jumps the fence but the jockey becomes unsteady and falls of a few yards after the fence.
+This is when a horse jumps the fence, but the jockey becomes unsteady and falls off a few yards after the fence.

-No horses were brought down in Grand National.
+No horses were brought down in the Grand National – none.

 The Names of The Grand National Fences